HPI-Information-Systems/MELArt_experiments/README.md

 # MELArt_experiments

-Experiments in the evaluation of multimodla entity linking models on MELArt
+Code for the evaluation of baselines using MELArt.
+A Multimodal Entity Linking  Dataset for Art.

+For the generation of the dataset please go (here)[https://github.com/HPI-Information-Systems/MELArt]